BxOxSxS/Pacman-Clean-Packages-Script/README.md

 * Use `n` to do not remove package
 * Use `c` to cancel script
 * Use `s` to skip next packages
+* Use `i` to display information about the package using pacman

 After selecting script will tell you how many packages you have chosen and call pacman with sudo to remove packages, you can cancel that action